simeononsecurity/simeononsecurity.ch/content/articles/rayhunter-security-analysis-best-practices-2026/index.en.md

 ### Risk-Based Decision Framework

-Organizations implementing **RayHunter** should use the following decision framework to optimize security investments and operational effectiveness:
+Organizations implementing **RayHunter** should use the following decision framework to optimize security investments and operational effectiveness. *The right tier depends on organizational risk tolerance, not just budget.*

 **High-Risk Environment Deployment**:
 - Maximum security controls with comprehensive monitoring